javaEcosystem/tracers/README.txt

 [Features]

--> FPS display
+-> HUD elements that you can toggle as follows:
+/fps
+/ping
+/entities (loaded entities count)
+/coords
+/biome
+/dim (dimension)
+/dir (facing direction)
+/light or /lyt (light level)

 -> Hitbox display
 -> Tracers display ( - neon pink rays for rare item drops
                      - yellow rays for other item drops
                      - green rays for friends
                      - white rays for other players )

+-> Toggle tracers and hitboxes using either: - keybindings that you can set in minecraft controls settings
+                                             - the following commands : /ptracers /itracers /hitbox or /hb

--> Toggle tracers and hitboxes using the keybindings that you can set in minecraft controls settings -> Add friends to your list using : /addfriend name or /adf name -> Remove friends from your list using : /rmfriend name or /rmf name or /removefriend name -> List your friends using : /lsfriends or /lsf or /listfriends
+-> Add friends to your list using : /addfriend name or /adf name -> Remove friends from your list using : /rmfriend name or /rmf name or /removefriend name -> List your friends using : /lsfriends or /lsf or /listfriends